-Employees are entitled to maternity leave for a minimum of 14 weeks after the birth of a child, which is to be taken as one single period.
+- Employees are entitled to maternity leave for a minimum of 14 weeks following the birth of a child, which is to be taken as one single period.
 Interruptions are not possible.

-Under Switzerland’s mandatory loss¬ of ¬earnings insurance program, a female employee who has worked at least five out of the nine months before birth, is entitled to receive 80% of her regular pay as a daily allowance subject to a maximum 196 Swiss francs per day.
+- Under Switzerland’s mandatory loss of earnings insurance program, a female employee who has worked at least five out of the nine months before birth, is entitled to receive 80% of her regular pay as a daily allowance subject to a maximum of 220 Swiss francs per day.

-There are no specific provisions for maternity leave before the birth of a child, but pregnant employees can take sick leave during this time if they cannot work.
+- There are no specific provisions for maternity leave prior to the birth of a child.
+However, pregnant employees can take sick leave during this time if they cannot work.

-The employer may not reduce the holiday entitlement of a female employee who is prevented from working due to pregnancy for up to two months or has received maternity benefits.
+- The employer must not reduce the holiday entitlement of a female employee who is prevented from working due to pregnancy for up to two months or has received maternity benefits.

 During a worker’s pregnancy, an employer:

-Employers may not terminate pregnant workers or new mothers for the first 16 weeks after childbirth.
+Employers may not terminate pregnant workers or new mothers for the first 16 weeks following childbirth.

-During the first year of the life of the child, the time used for breastfeeding is counted as working time and remunerated for 30 to 90 minutes, depending on the number of hours worked a day.
+During the first year of the life of the child, the time used for breastfeeding is counted as working time and remunerated for 30 to 90 minutes.
+This amount will depend on the number of hours worked a day.
 This time can be taken off at once or divided according to the individual needs of the child.

 Any employee who becomes a father can, within the first six months after the child’s birth, take two weeks off (10 working days).
 These two weeks can be taken either consecutively or in the form of individual days off.

-During the paternity leave, the father has no salary claim against his employer but a claim for a daily allowance equal to 80% of his daily salary, capped at up to 196 Swiss francs daily, against the governmental social insurance.
-The father must be employed at the time of the birth, covered by the old age and survivor’s insurance scheme during the past nine months, and employed for at least five months of that period.
+During the paternity leave, the father has no salary claim against his employer but a claim for a daily allowance equal to 80% of his daily salary.
+This is capped at up to 196 Swiss francs daily, against the governmental social insurance.
+The father must be employed at the time of the birth, covered by the old age and survivor’s insurance scheme during the past nine months and employed for at least five months of that period.

 Some companies have recently introduced more generous parental policies, offering the same extended benefits to all parents, regardless of gender, natural, adoptive and single parents.

-Employers must grant employees up to 3 days of leave to care for a sick child on presentation of a medical certificate stating the same by the employee.
+Employers must grant employees up to three days of leave to care for a sick child on presentation of a medical certificate stating the same by the employee.

-Switzerland’s statutory public holidays are as follows: New Year’s Day (1 January), Ascension Day, Swiss National Day (1 August) and Christmas Day (25 December).
+Switzerland’s statutory public holidays are as follows: New Year’s Day (January 1), Ascension Day, Swiss National Day ( August 1) and Christmas Day (December 25).
 All other public holidays (Easter, Whitsun, Corpus Christi, etc.) are decided on a cantonal basis in each member state of the Swiss Confederation, with each canton being able to decide whether or not to grant a holiday on these days.
-Generally, 9 public holidays are granted (depending on the canton).
+Generally, nine public holidays are granted, depending on the canton.

-If a public holiday falls on a Saturday or Sunday, it will not be moved to a weekday.
+If a public holiday falls on a Saturday or Sunday, the day off will not be moved to a weekday.

-Employees who work on a public holiday are entitled to a 50 percent premium in addition to their regular rate of pay.
-Employers may only select employees who consent to work on holidays.
+Employees who work on a public holiday are entitled to a 50% premium in addition to their regular rate of pay.
+Employers may only appoint those employees who consent to perform work on a holiday.

 Benefits to the Employee in Switzerland

 The Swiss social security system comprises various forms of social insurance, which aim to protect both people living and working in Switzerland and their dependents.
-It is organized federally, and social security responsibilities are divided between federal and cantonal authorities.
+The system is federally organized federally, with social security responsibilities being divided between federal and cantonal authorities.
 All residents are compulsorily covered.

-The concept of the 3-pillar system providing for the contingencies of death, disability and old age is part of the Swiss constitution:
+The concept of the three-pillar system providing for the contingencies of death, disability and old age is part of the Swiss constitution:

 In the Swiss multi-pillar retirement system, second pillar mandatory occupational pensions complement the first pillar universal state pension.
-It is expected that combined, these two pillars will provide a benefit of at least 60 percent of final salary.
-A third pillar consists of various voluntary tax-exempt saving vehicles, e.g. life-insurance policy, savings plans or top-up insurance policies.
+It is expected that combined, these two pillars will provide a benefit of at least 60% of the final salary.
+A third pillar consists of various voluntary tax-exempt saving vehicles (e.g. life-insurance policy, savings plans or top-up insurance policies).

 The Swiss social security system consists of five components:

-income compensation allowances for military, civilian or civil defence services;
+- income compensation allowances for military, civilian or civil defense services

-There is no medical cover under the Swiss Social Security system.
-However, participation in health insurance is compulsory for all persons resident in Switzerland according to the Health Insurance Act (private cover).
+There is no medical coverage provided by the Swiss Social Security system.
+However, participation in health insurance is compulsory for all persons resident in Switzerland, according to the Health Insurance Act.
+This is considered a private cover.

-In Switzerland, parents receive a monthly child (or family) allowance (Kinderzulage, allocations familiales), which depends on the number and age of children.
-Child allowance is paid by the employer and varies from canton to canton.
-The majority of cantons pay a fixed allowance for each child, while some cantons pay an increased allowance for the third and subsequent children.
+In Switzerland, parents receive a monthly child (or family) allowance (‘Kinderzulage, allocations familiales’), which will depend on the number and age of children.
+Child allowance is disbursed by the employer and varies from canton to canton.
+Most cantons offer a fixed allowance for each child while some cantons offer an increased allowance for the third and subsequent children.
 The allowance is usually paid up to a child’s 16th birthday or until the age of between 18 and 25 when they remain in full-time education or occupational training.
 The allowance is usually paid in the monthly salary payment.
-Around ten cantons also pay a birth allowance.
+Approximately ten cantons also pay a birth allowance.

-Typically, employees in senior roles are offered supplementary benefit packages, which typically may include:
+Typically, employees in senior roles are provided with supplementary benefit packages.
+These offering may include:

 Residence Permits / Work Permits

-EU/EFTA nationals enjoy priority in the event of authorization to access the Swiss labour market:
+- EU/EFTA nationals enjoy priority in the event of authorization to access the Swiss labor market:

-Citizens of EU/EFTA member states do not require a residence permit to take up employment with a company in Switzerland for a period of up to three months per calendar year.
+- Citizens of EU/EFTA member states are not required to obtain a residence permit to assume employment with a company in Switzerland for a period of up to three months per calendar year.

-Gainful employment lasting longer than three months per calendar year is subject to issuance of a work permit.
-Work permits are issued upon presentation of proof of employment (employment contract).
-Work permits are valid for the whole of Switzerland and entitle the holder to change jobs and occupations.
+- Gainful employment lasting longer than three months per calendar year is subject to issuance of a work permit.
+Work permits will be issued upon presentation of proof of employment, such as an employment contract.
+Work permits are valid for the hole geography of Switzerland and allow the holder to switch jobs and occupations.
 The period of validity of work permits depends on the duration of employment.

 If the application is accepted, it will be forwarded to the Federal Office for Migration (FOM) for approval.
 The FOM will then notify the parties and the cantonal authorities of its decision, but this decision does not constitute authorisation to enter Switzerland.

-If a third-country national requires a visa, the cantonal migration authorities will send a visa clearance certificate via e-mail to the Swiss diplomatic/consular mission in the person’s home country for them to obtain the visa there.
+If a third-country national requires a visa, the cantonal migration authorities will send a visa clearance certificate via e-mail to the Swiss diplomatic or consular mission in the person’s home country for them to obtain the visa there.

 Within 14 days at the latest after arrival and before taking up employment, the foreign national will need to register at the Residents’ Registry Office through the local cantonal migration offices in the place where they are living.
 They then get their Swiss residence permit and are allowed to live and work in Switzerland.